-The City's Reserve Fund Policy, which was most recently reviewed and updated in 2015, guides the development and use of reserve funds.
+The City's Reserve Fund Policy, which was most recently reviewed and updated in 2020, guides the development and use of reserve funds.
 The City continues to grow reserve balances (Figure 6) in alignment with the City's strategic objectives for services and asset replacement funding requirements.
 The City does not yet have all master plans in place to determine asset replacement funding needs, however there is sufficient information to identify funding gaps for facilities, fleet and roads.
-Until complete asset master plans are developed, these gaps are addressed by continuing to grow reserve balances to support strengthening the City's sustainability and flexibility in relation to capital funding decisions.
+These gaps are addressed by continuing to grow reserve balances to support strengthening the City's sustainability and flexibility in relation to capital funding decisions.